 Color selection does not matter as much as matching number to number does.
 Consult the diagram affixed to the indoor and outdoor unit respectively for specific wiring instructions.
 There are 3 terminals (1, 2, 3) and ground (G).
-Do not mix up the wires between each ends.
+Do not mix up the wires between each end.
 It is vital that the colors between the indoor and outdoor unit match for each terminal.
-A simplified wiring diagram is included in the Appendix section of the On the indoor unit, the wiring diagram is located underneath the front panel as shown below:
+A simplified wiring diagram is included in the Appendix section of this manual on Page 44.
+On the indoor unit, the wiring diagram is located underneath the front panel as shown below: